-U.S. will not pay Pakistan military reimbursements this year: Pentagon
+U.S. withholds Pakistan reimbursement over Haqqani network: Pentagon

 Pakistan argues that it has done a great deal to help the United States in tracking down terrorists and points out that it has suffered hundreds of deaths in Islamist militant attacks in response to its crackdowns.

-The Pakistan embassy in Washington did not immediately respond to a request for comment.
+Pakistan's ambassador to the United States, Aizaz Ahmad Chaudhry, said that Islamabad had continued to fight militants.

-Stump, from the Pentagon, said the decision did not "reduce the significance of the sacrifices that the Pakistani military has undertaken over previous years."
+"It may be noted that the funds in question are a reimbursement of the expenses incurred by Pakistan towards achieving our common objectives in the fight against terrorism, and not an assistance," Chaudhry said in a statement.

-He added that Pakistan still had time to take action against the Haqqani network in order to receive reimbursements next year.
+Pentagon spokesman Stump said the decision did not "reduce the significance of the sacrifices that the Pakistani military has undertaken over previous years."

-The amount is under the Coalition Support Fund (CSF), a U.S. Defense Department program to reimburse allies that have incurred costs in supporting counter-terrorist and counter-insurgency operations.
-Pakistan is the largest recipient of U.S. military reimbursements.
+He said Pakistan still had time to take action against the Haqqani network in order to receive reimbursements next year.

-Reporting by Idrees Ali and Phil Stewart; Editing by Jeffrey Benkoe and Andrea Ricci
+Reporting by Idrees Ali and Phil Stewart; editing by Andrea Ricci and Grant McCool